 In our current economic state, many find the cost of therapy to be overwhelming.
 I defintiely understand this feeling.
 However, many clients have costs far greater than that of therapy.
 Costs can include things like depression, anger, harm to your child, or the ending of a valuable relationship.
 When contemplating whether or not therapy is for you, consider what the cost may be if you choose not to attend therapy.

-Currently I am a provider for Cigna, Health Plan of Nevada, Behavioral Healthcare Options, Beacon Health, and Sierra Health and Life.
+Currently I am a provider for Optum Care Network, United Health Care, Cigna, Behavioral Healthcare Options, and Beacon Health.
 Please contact your insurance provider to see if you are eligible to use your insurance for therapy services.
-Unfortunately I am not a provider for Medicare/Medicaid.
+Unfortunately I am NOT a provider for Medicare/Medicaid.

 Limitations that insurance companies put on therapy include the following: